it985/my-stars/README.md

 *   [FoalTS/foal](https://github.com/FoalTS/foal) - Full-featured Node.js framework, with no complexity. 🚀 Simple and easy to use, TypeScript-based and well-documented.

 *   [jsynowiec/node-typescript-boilerplate](https://github.com/jsynowiec/node-typescript-boilerplate) - Minimalistic project template to jump start a Node.js back-end application in TypeScript.
-ESLint, Jest and type definitions included.
+ESLint, Vitest and type definitions included.

 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
 It provides a lot of decorators and guideline to make your code more readable and less error-prone. ⭐️ Star to support our work!